elucian/bee/syntax/keywords.md

 | else     | Alternative path for when statement
 | case     | Conditional search multi-path selector
 | while    | Start conditional repetitive block
-| loop     | Cause a block to repeat or a condition to reevaluate
-| with     | Start iteration loop for domain or collection
+| with     | Start iteration for a domain or collection
 | trial    | Protect a block of code that may have exceptions
 | cover    | Associated with trial to catch other errors
 | patch    | Associated with trial to patch any other errors
 | final    | Associated with trial to finalize the trial block
 | do       | Begin a statement region in a block statement
 | done     | Finalize with, when, case and trial control statements
+| redo     | Cause a block to repeat or a condition to reevaluate

 ## Transfer statements